KANSAS OFFICE of

 | Next

 16a-2-302.
-(UCCC) License to make supervised loans; registration for residential mortgage loan originator fees.
-(1) (a) The administrator shall receive and act on all applications for licenses to make supervised loans and all applications for residential mortgage loan originator registrations under this act.
-Applications shall be filed in the manner prescribed by the administrator and shall contain the information the administrator may require by rule and regulation to make an evaluation of the financial responsibility, character and fitness of the applicant.
+(UCCC) License to make supervised loans.
+(1) (a) The administrator shall receive and act on all applications for licenses to make supervised loans.
+Any person required to be licensed pursuant to this act shall submit an application in the manner prescribed by the administrator that shall contain the information the administrator may require by rule and regulation to make an evaluation of the financial responsibility, character and fitness of the applicant.

-(b) Submitted with each application shall be a nonrefundable application fee.
-Application, license and registration fees shall be in such amounts as are established pursuant to subsection (5) of K.S.A.
-16a-6-104, and amendments thereto.
-The license year shall be the calendar year.
-Each license shall be nonrefundable and nonassignable, and shall remain in force until surrendered, suspended or revoked.
+(b) Submitted with each application shall be a nonrefundable application fee pursuant to K.S.A.
+16a-6-104(5), and amendments thereto.
+A license shall become effective as of the date specified in writing by the administrator.
+The license year shall be the calendar year and the license shall expire on December 31 of the year unless the license is renewed pursuant to subsection (1)(d).
+Each license shall be nontransferable and nonassignable, and shall remain in force until it has expired, is surrendered, suspended or revoked.

-(2) No license or registration shall be issued unless the administrator, upon investigation, finds that the financial responsibility, character and fitness of the applicant, and of the members thereof if the applicant is a copartnership or association and of the officers and directors thereof, if the applicant is a corporation, are such as to warrant belief that the business will be operated honestly and fairly within the purposes of this act.
-The administrator shall not base a registration denial solely on the applicant's credit score.
-An applicant meets the minimum standard of financial responsibility for engaging in the business of making supervised loans, under subsection (1) of K.S.A.
-16a-2-301, and amendments thereto, only if:
+(2) No license shall be issued unless the administrator, upon investigation, finds that the financial responsibility, character and fitness of the applicant, and of the members thereof if the applicant is a copartnership or association and of the officers and directors thereof, if the applicant is a corporation, are such as to warrant belief that the applicant or licensee shall operate honestly and fairly within the purposes of this act.
+An applicant meets the minimum standard of financial responsibility for engaging in the business of making supervised loans, K.S.A.
+16a-2-301(1), and amendments thereto, only if:

 (a) The applicant has filed with the administrator a proper surety bond of at least $100,000 which has been approved by the administrator.
 The bond must provide within its terms that the bond shall not expire for two years after the date of the surrender, revocation or expiration of the subject license, whichever shall first occur.
 The required surety bond may not be canceled by the licensee without providing the administrator at least 30 days' prior written notice, provided that such cancellation shall not affect the surety's liability for violations of the uniform consumer credit code occurring prior to the effective date of cancellation and principal and surety shall be and remain liable for a period of two years from the date of any action or inaction of the principal that gives rise to a claim under the bond; and